-Marriage and the Family (3 CR)
+Sociology of Families (3 CR)

 This is a sociological examination of marriage and the family as a social institution.
-It will emphasize changing roles, family formation, socialization, domestic conflict, interaction among family members and marriage partners, and the role of marriage and the family in society.
+It will emphasize social theory, changing roles, family formation, socialization, domestic conflict, interaction among family members and marriage partners, and the role of marriage and the family in society.
 3 hrs./wk.
 This course may be offered as a Learning Communities (LCOM) section, see current credit schedule for LCOM details.
 Note: An honors contract is available.
 Contact the Honors Program Office, COM 201, for more information.